Spazza17/Spazza17-Equipment/spazza17-gear.md

 # Spazza17's Equipment/Gear 2021

 This is a list of everything I use and recommend for playing/streaming!
-(Last updated: April 2021)
+(Last updated: May 2021)

 # Tablets
 • **GAOMON S620 Pen Tablet** - [US](https://amzn.to/3ld6YQP) / [CA](https://amzn.to/3n8hTvC) / [UK](https://amzn.to/3p8StzD) / [IT](https://amzn.to/3khbDzD)